moise-mulungu/mixed-react-projects/src/features/weather-forecast/weather-forecast-contents/debugging-weather-app.md

        However, this is a fairly high level error message.
 The exact reason for a 500 error can vary and additional information would typically be found within the server logs.

+***howtojs: error:: AxiosError: Request failed with status code 500, to fix this error, check the request endpoint, add your verified API key, check the fetch function, and verify the server***
   2. I used this prompt to get what could be the reasons for the error: "AxiosError: Request failed with status code 500"
      * answer:
         The error `AxiosError: Request failed with status code 500` means that a request made using Axios has failed.
 Specifically, the HTTP status code 500 means that something went wrong on the server side that could not fulfill the request.